CityOfNewYork/ACCESS-NYC/README.md

 --------------|-
 `development` | Rebuilds the autoloader including development dependencies.
 `production`  | Rebuilds the autoloader omitting development dependencies.
-`predeploy`   | Rebuilds the autoloader for production and runs [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) in lint mode (described below).
+`predeploy`   | Rebuilds the autoloader using the `production` script then runs [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) using the `lint` script (described below).
 `lint`        | Runs PHP Code Sniffer which will display violations of the standard defined in the [phpcs.xml](https://github.com/CityOfNewYork/ACCESS-NYC/blob/master/phpcs.xml) file.
 `fix`         | Runs PHP Code Sniffer in fix mode which will attempt to fix violations automatically.
 It is not necessarily recommended to run this on large scripts because if it fails it will leave a script partially formatted and malformed.
-`version`     | Regenerates the composer.lock file and rebuilds the autoloader for production.
+`version`     | Regenerates the **composer.lock** file and rebuilds the autoloader for production.
 `deps`        | This is a shorthand for `composer show --tree` for illustrating package dependencies.

 By default **/vendor** packages are not tracked by the repository.
 If a composer package is required by production it needs to be included in the repository so it can be deployed to WP Engine.
 The [**.gitignore**](https://github.com/CityOfNewYork/ACCESS-NYC/blob/master/.gitignore) manually includes tracked repositories using the `!` prefix.
 This does not apply to WordPress plugins.

-### Assets
-The source for image, style, and script files live in the [**src**](https://github.com/CityOfNewYork/ACCESS-NYC/tree/master/wp-content/themes/access/src) and are compiled to the [**/assets**](https://github.com/CityOfNewYork/ACCESS-NYC/tree/master/wp-content/themes/access/assets) directory.
-This is done with NPM Scripts in [**package.json**](https://github.com/CityOfNewYork/ACCESS-NYC/blob/master/wp-content/themes/access/package.json) and tasks in the [GulpFile](https://github.com/CityOfNewYork/ACCESS-NYC/blob/master/wp-content/themes/access/gulpfile.babel.js).
-The theme relies heaviliy on the [ACCESS NYC Patterns](https://accesspatterns.cityofnewyork.us) for sourcing Stylesheets and JavaScript modules.
-Refer to the [documentation](https://accesspatterns.cityofnewyork.us) for details on the different patterns and their usage.
+## Using NPM

+NPM is used to manage the assets in the ACCESS NYC Theme.
 To get started with modifying the theme front-end, navigate to the [**/wp-content/themes/access**](https://github.com/CityOfNewYork/ACCESS-NYC/tree/master/wp-content/themes/access) theme in your terminal and and run:

     npm install